What is Offerpad?

 |Free moving service within 50 miles||Little to no room for negotiation over sale price or repair costs|

-Offerpad promises a fast, frictionless sale — and it’s true that eligible sellers can close in as little as ten days.
-This can be a helpful solution if you need to sell as fast as possible.
+Offerpad promises a fast, frictionless sale — and it’s true that eligible sellers can close in as little as eight days.

-However, Offerpad’s relatively high fees, mediocre customer reviews, and limited locations make it less competitive than leading iBuyers like Opendoor.
+However, Offerpad’s 1% cancellation fee and limited locations make it less competitive than other leading iBuyers, like Opendoor.

-Additionally, many sellers don’t realize that homes in competitive markets can still sell fast with a traditional sale.
-An experienced local agent can discuss pricing and marketing strategies that could help the right buyers find your home fast.
+What many sellers don’t realize is that homes in competitive markets can still sell fast with a traditional sale.
+An experienced local agent can discuss pricing and marketing strategies that could help the right buyers find your home quickly.

-If selling with an agent is the right choice for your sale, you can save thousands by selling with a low commission company like Clever.
-Clever pre-negotiates affordable listing fees with full-service agents from top brokers, like RE/MAX and Keller Williams.
-Compared to a typical sale, the average seller who lists with Clever saves $9,600!
+If selling with an agent is the right choice for your sale, you can save thousands by selling with a low-commission company like Clever Real Estate.
+Clever pre-negotiates affordable listing fees with full-service agents from top brokers like Keller Williams and RE/MAX.
+Compared with a typical sale, the average seller who lists with Clever saves $9,600!

 Is Offerpad legit?